Tencent/tgfx/README.md

 usually ignore the `.wasm` file.
 Moreover, remember to upload the `.wasm` file to a server, enabling users to access it from the network.

+### QT Demo

+For **macOS** users, to begin, please open the `qt/` folder in CLion.
+Then, navigate to the `qt/QTCMAKE.cfg` file to modify the QT path with your local QT installation path.
+Once done, you can proceed to build and run the `Hello2D` target.

+For Windows users, ensure that the ToolChain of CLion is set to Visual Studio with `amd64` architecture.
+Then, navigate to the `qt/` folder in CLion and find the `qt/QTCMAKE.cfg` file.
+Modify the QT path to match your local QT installation path.
+Afterward, access the configuration panel of the `Hello2D` target in CLion.
+Enter the local QT DLL library path in the `Environment Variables` row, e.g., `PATH=C:\Qt\6.6.1\msvc2019_64\bin`.
+Finally, you're ready to build and run the `Hello2D` target.

 ## Build TGFX